The Keepers of the Land

 We can all agree that the landscape here at Alta is a beautiful thing.
 It’s fall now and the plants are all changing, showcasing a mosaic of beautiful colors along the hills.
 What you may not know is that there is a substantial amount of effort going on behind the scenes to keep it this way.

-The Alta Environmental Center (AEC) is sort of an unsung hero up here.
+The Alta Environmental Center (AEC) is sort of an unsung hero in Little Cottonwood Canyon.
 Whenever a modification to the land is made at Alta Ski Area, whether it be laying new infrastructure, installing new equipment, or any recreational action that disrupts the land, equal efforts are put right back in.
 Whatever gets taken out must be replaced, and that’s a lot more work than it sounds.

-Since the late 1990’s the ski area has been running a very elaborate and dedicated seed collection program.
+Since the late 1990’s Alta Ski Area has been running a very elaborate and dedicated seed collection program.
 Seeds are collected from native plants in various types of habitats up at Alta and are collected in segments every 500ft in elevation.
-Since 2009 the Alta Environmental Center has continued the practice and expanded the program to meet ecological restoration best-management practices.
-So beyond the seed collection and sorting, they are planted back on land based on their specific growth needs by slope, aspect, elevation, and plant community type.
+Since 2009, the Alta Environmental Center has continued the practice and expanded the program to meet ecological restoration best-management practices.
+So beyond the seed collection and sorting, they are planted back on land-based on their specific growth needs by slope, aspect, elevation, and plant community type.

 Once the seeds are collected and sorted, they go to local nurseries where they grow for 6 months to three years depending on the species, until they are strong enough to be planted and survive.
 Once the plants are ready, species that are a good match for a disturbed site are planted.